bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 # DEX Risks

 Using a DEX also comes with risk.
-Here are a few of the most impactful ones:
+Here are a few of the most impactful:

 🐞 **Smart contract risk:** While audits reduce the chances of smart contract bugs, they still exist.
 In a rare, worst-case scenario, you could lose up to your trade amount to a bug.
 Only interact with trusted, heavily audited dApps.

 💰 **Self-custody risk:** Sole responsibility for your private keys means you could lose an entire wallet to theft, scams, or a misplaced seed phrase.
-This is why it is important to mitigate risk with a multi-wallet strategy, and to always keep a copy of your seed phrases backed up in a secure, real world location.
+This is why it is important to mitigate risk with a multi-wallet strategy, and to always keep a copy of your seed phrases backed up in a secure, real-world location.

 🥪 **Sandwich attacks:** Setting your swap slippage high increases the likelihood of trade frontrunners coordinating `sandwich attacks` against you.
 In a sandwich attack, you could lose up to your slippage amount on a trade.
 We’ll cover how to protect yourself from this style of attack in future content.

-With these advantages and risks considered, a CEX might be a better fit for your needs if:
+With these advantages and risks considered, a CEX might be a better fit for your ~~needs~~ if:

-- 🎓 You’re still early in your cryptocurrency journey, working to understand the risks & rewards.
+- 🎓 You’re still early in your cryptocurrency journey, working to understand the risks and rewards.
 - ⚖️ Your trade frequency and volume are small, making blockchain fees an unrealistic cost.
 - 🏰 You’d prefer to trust an exchange to watch your funds, rather than being responsible for them.

-Some users take a hybrid approach to lower their overall risk, using a CEX to buy & sell their cryptocurrency, while storing it on the blockchain itself.
+Some users take a hybrid approach to lower their overall risk, using a CEX to buy and sell their cryptocurrency, while storing it on the blockchain itself.

 # ✅ Knowledge Check